meilisearch/documentation/learn/getting_started/quick_start.md

 #### Configuration file

-Instead of providing command-line options or environment variables, you can use a `.toml` [configuration file](/learn/configuration/instance_options.md#configuration-file).
-Once downloaded, move it to your working directory and it will be loaded at launch.
-Like instance options, it affects your entire instance.
+As an alternative to providing command-line options or environment variables at launch, you can configure your Meilisearch instance using a [configuration file](/learn/configuration/instance_options.md#configuration-file) in `.toml` format.
+If a configuration file is present at the root of your working directory, it will be loaded at launch.

 ### Index settings